Dragoonov/RandomLearning/README.md

 # RandomLearning
-Project with branches with many android topics I was practicing
+Project with branches with many android topics I was practising